 Rice noodle rolls are served all day throughout Guangzhou.
 You can find them in upscale restaurants, hole-in-the-wall restaurants, and food stalls.
 We found this variety (shown below) served with slow-cooked beef and radish for lunch.

-Another popular Cantonese cuisine is the sweet red bean soup dessert (tong sui), usually served hot after a meal.
+Another favorite Cantonese cuisine is the sweet red bean soup dessert (tong sui), usually served hot after a meal.

 Wonton noodles soup